Octopus: Embodied Vision-Language Programmer from Environmental Feedback: OctoGTA

-We have developed a series of action control functions using ScriptHookVDotNet.
-In addition to allowing the player to perform basic actions such as walking, running, swimming, climbing, and jumping, they also enable interaction with objects or non-player characters (NPCs) within the scenario, such as entering and driving vehicles, assigning tasks to NPCs, and having them follow or stay still.
-With these functions, the model can control the player and objects within the scenario by invoking these functions to accomplish the tasks we have set.
+The OctoGTA environment leverages the ScriptHookVDotNet library\footnote{\url{https://github.com/scripthookvdotnet/scripthookvdotnet/}} to construct a comprehensive set of action control functions.
+These functions are designed to enable the model to interact with the game world and perform a wide range of tasks while maintaining a strong dependence on visual information.
+A key example of this vision-dependent design is the implementation of the \texttt{goForward(distance)} and \texttt{turnPlayer(degree)} functions.
+Unlike functions like \texttt{walkTo(location)} that could trivialize the task of reaching a specific location, \texttt{goForward(distance)} and \texttt{turnPlayer(degree)} require the model to actively perceive and navigate the environment.
+For instance, to reach a desired destination, the model must analyze its surroundings, determine the appropriate direction, and carefully control the player's movement and orientation using these functions.
+This design ensures that the model's actions are grounded in its visual understanding of the scene, promoting the development of more robust and adaptable embodied AI agents.

-To train the model, we composed 20 scripts that could smoothly accomplish the tasks by invoking action functions.
-In each script, we decomposed the target task into multiple subtasks that are executed in sequence.
-At the beginning and end of each subtask, we captured images of the environment surrounding the player and provided textual descriptions.
-This collected information served as our training data.
+In addition to these vision-dependent navigation functions, the OctoGTA environment provides a range of other action control functions for interacting with the game world.
+These include basic actions such as walking, running, swimming, climbing, and jumping, which allow the player to explore the environment.
+Furthermore, we have developed functions that facilitate interaction with objects and non-player characters (NPCs) within the scenario, such as entering and driving vehicles, assigning tasks to NPCs, and instructing them to follow or remain stationary.